What is MTM?

 • It gives traders and investors access to real-time data about the portfolio's worth, enabling them to make well-informed decisions about the purchase or sale of stocks.

-• It alert the trader ensuring to maintain the necessary margin, which is necessary to lower the possibility of default and guarantee the efficient operation of the stock market.
+• It alerts the trader. ensuring the requried margin is maintained, which is necessary to lower the possibility of default and guarantee the efficient operation of the stock market.

 • Due to the requirement that traders and investors settle their positions every day, it lowers the danger of settlement failure and defaults.